bobvanderlinden/bobvanderlinden.me/content/customizing-packages-in-nix.md

 More information about overlays can be found in [the Nixpkgs manual](https://nixos.org/manual/nixpkgs/stable/#chap-overlays).

-It is also possible to introduce a new name for custom packages, so that you can refer to this name in other parts of your configuration.
+It is also possible to introduce a new attribute for custom packages, so that you can refer to this attribute in other parts of your configuration.
 For instance:

 ```nix
 {